jabbala/CollabMail/database.md

 - Each AccessRequest is associated with one User, one MailGroup, and one Role.
 - Each RecertificationTask is associated with one User and one MailGroup.
 - Each RevocationRequest is associated with one User and one MailGroup.
+- Each Report is associated with one User and contains report data.